huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map/README.md

 ## Deploy Microsoft Sentinel

-Microsoft Sentinel was then enabled on the Log Analytics Workspace, transforming it into a cloud-native Security Information and Event Management (SIEM) platform.
+Microsoft Sentinel was connected to the Log Analytics Workspace to monitor and investigate security events.

-Sentinel provides centralized monitoring, threat detection, investigation capabilities, and visualization tools for analyzing security events collected across Azure resources.

 <img src="assets/image 13.png" width="900">